return target per year 1

 There are no assurances that the stated objectives will be met.

-MHPI VII, LLC does not provide investment, legal or tax advice.
+MHPI VII, LLC, and its Affiliates, do not provide investment, legal or tax advice.

 An investment in the Units involves a significant degree of financial risk and, accordingly, a prospective Investor should consider carefully all of the risk factors described below.
 This Offering is intended only for persons who understand the risks and their consequences and who are able to bear the risk of loss of their investment.
 The following list is not intended to be an exhaustive list of the risks associated with this Offering, and prospective Investors should consider factors set forth elsewhere in this Memorandum before making their investment decision and discuss them with their own advisors, which may include attorneys, accountants, and/or investment advisors, as prospective Investors deem necessary.